matplotlib/matplotlib/README.rst

 Installation
 =============

-For installation instructions and requirements, see the INSTALL file.
+For installation instructions and requirements, see the INSTALL file or the `install <http://matplotlib.org/users/installing.html>`_ documentation.
+If you think you may want to contribute to matplotlib, check out the `guide to working with the source code <http://matplotlib.org/devel/gitwash/index.html>`_.

 Testing
 =======